+Updated on March 7, 2018: Rabies is a deadly disease for both dogs and cats.
 Fortunately, rabies in humans is very treatable and rarely fatal.
-In fact, because of pet vaccinations, rabies education, and treatment options, only one or two humans die from rabies per year in the United States even though 40,000 people contract it.
-But the reason people rarely die from it is because they receive medical treatment which is pretty much 100 percent successful.
-If you don’t receive early treatment after you contract rabies, fatality is almost inevitable.
+In fact, because of pet vaccinations, rabies education, and treatment options, 1-2 people die from rabies per year in the United States even though around 40,000 people contract it.
+But if you don’t receive early treatment after you contract rabies, fatality is almost inevitable.

 How is rabies spread?

 Rabies is caused by the rabies virus and spread through a bite or saliva from an infected animal.
 You can’t contract the virus by breathing it in or petting an animal.
 All warm-blooded mammals can carry the rabies virus but it’s most often found in raccoons, skunks and bats.
 You can also get rabies if the infected animal licks his claw and then scratches you with that wet claw.